 <persistence-threads count='8'/> <visitors thread-count='8'/>

 On Vespa Cloud, this number is set automatically to match the number of VCPUs set in resources.
-If you cannot get lower latency by increasing vcpus, it means your streaming searches have become IO bound.
+If you cannot get lower latency by increasing VCPUs, it means your streaming searches have become IO bound.

 For better control of memory usage, use direct IO for reads when document store cache is enabled - this makes the OS buffer cache size smaller and more predictable performance.
 The document store cache will cache recent entries and increase performance for users or groups doing repeated accesses.
 This sets aside 1 GB for document store cache.